psmichalek/sync-bee/README.md

 ##SyncBee!
-Can be used to sync files from local filesystem to networked/mapped/mounted drives.
-Prosynkee-Web uses this package to do it's business!
+Can be used to sync files from local filesystem to networked/mapped/mounted drives. **Prosynkee** uses this package to do it's business!

 #Useage